latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Charlotte and Mecklenburg County families have access to emergency financial assistance for paying housing costs, rent and energy bills.
-The county has partnered with the Crisis Assistance Ministry, which provides a number of resources and services on behalf of the city of Charlotte and Mecklenburg County.
+The county has partnered with the Crisis Assistance Ministry, which provides a number of financial resources and social services on behalf of the city of Charlotte and Mecklenburg County.
+Find how to get emergency help in Mecklenburg County.

 Emergency utility, electric, and energy bill assistance in Charlotte area

-Assists Mecklenburg County and Charlotte North Carolina residents who have delinquent water, electric or heating bills.
+CAM assists Mecklenburg County and Charlotte North Carolina residents who have delinquent water, electric or heating bills.
+Again, this type of emergency help is provided in partnership with DSS - Department of Social Services.
 Crisis Ministry will make payments directly to the energy vendors or water companies.
 They have an extensive application process, and the non-profit makes records available for City of Charlotte review.

 If the applicants need is too great, they can also refer individuals to other non-profits and government programs, such as LIHEAP and weatherization.
 A crisis component can help people who run out of fuel, or are faced with imminent disconnection.
 A special fan cooling assistance program is administered too.